existentialmutt/lt-ruby/README.md

 Developed on Mac OS X 10.7 with ruby 2.0

 ## The Road Forward
 There are plenty of rough edges still.
-Exceptions in ruby aren't being properly communicated back to the editor, and you can't presently disconnect the ruby client.
+Exceptions in ruby aren't being properly communicated back to the editor, for example, and there is some pollution between the repl client and the evaluation environment.
 When eval'ing multiple statements, it could be nice to see inline results for each statement.

-Once I get things working for vanilla ruby, I plan to add better support for RVM and Rails.
+Once I get things working better for vanilla ruby, I plan to add better support for RVM and Rails.

 ## Acknowledgements